1240/phone_codes_database/README.md

 # phone_codes_database
-Database with county code, phone code, mask, flag and name of county;
+Database with country code, phone code, mask, flag and name of country;